Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Beschreibung

-In this immersive portrait of the daily realities of precarious migrant labour, Panos Theodoropoulos found work in Glasgow?s warehouses, factories and kitchens to uncover the ways that precarity is lived and contested.
-Connecting the realms of structure, subjectivity and culture, his analysis shows that precarity not only dictates workers'' labour conditions, but socializes them in an individualist, survival-oriented struggle that erodes solidarities and enforces its own neoliberal logic.
-Crucially, however, precarity and the wider neoliberal culture are unable to erase workers? material awareness and experience of class injustice.
-It is on this basis that the foundations of new forms of struggle must be laid.
+In this immersive portrait of the daily realities of precarious migrant labour, Panos Theodoropoulos found work in Glasgow's warehouses, factories and kitchens to uncover the ways that precarity is lived and contested.
+Connecting the realms of structure, subjectivity and culture, his analysis shows that precarity not only dictates workers' labour conditions, but socializes them in an individualist, survival-oriented struggle that erodes solidarities and enforces its own neoliberal logic.
+Crucially, however, precarity and the wider neoliberal culture are unable to erase workers' material awareness and experience of class injustice.
+This points to the possibility of forging strong connections and methods of resistance, firmly grounded in the lives and communities of precarious workers.

 Blending interviews, ethnographic notes and social theory, The Precarious Migrant Worker offers a unique glimpse into our increasingly precarious social reality and will be a valuable resource for scholars, students and activists interested in issues of migration, precarity and resistance.

-In this immersive portrait of the daily realities of precarious migrant labour, Panos Theodoropoulos found work in Glasgow?s warehouses, factories and kitchens to uncover the ways that precarity is lived and contested.
-Connecting the realms of structure, subjectivity and culture, his analysis shows that precarity not only dictates workers'' labour conditions, but socializes them in an individualist, survival-oriented struggle that erodes solidarities and enforces its own neoliberal logic.
-Crucially, however, precarity and the wider neoliberal culture are unable to erase workers? material awareness and experience of class injustice.
-It is on this basis that the foundations of new forms of struggle must be laid.
+In this immersive portrait of the daily realities of precarious migrant labour, Panos Theodoropoulos found work in Glasgow's warehouses, factories and kitchens to uncover the ways that precarity is lived and contested.
+Connecting the realms of structure, subjectivity and culture, his analysis shows that precarity not only dictates workers' labour conditions, but socializes them in an individualist, survival-oriented struggle that erodes solidarities and enforces its own neoliberal logic.
+Crucially, however, precarity and the wider neoliberal culture are unable to erase workers' material awareness and experience of class injustice.
+This points to the possibility of forging strong connections and methods of resistance, firmly grounded in the lives and communities of precarious workers.

 Blending interviews, ethnographic notes and social theory, The Precarious Migrant Worker offers a unique glimpse into our increasingly precarious social reality and will be a valuable resource for scholars, students and activists interested in issues of migration, precarity and resistance.